liquid-rocketry-illinois/RCP-Host/RCP.md

 making the packet length 16.

-- The first 4 bytes are a signed integer, representing acceleration/rotation in the X axis, in millimeters per second per second or degrees per second, respectively.
+- The first 4 bytes are a signed integer, representing acceleration/rotation in the X axis, in millimeters per second per second or millionths of degrees per second, respectively.
-- The next 4 bytes are a signed integer, representing acceleration/rotation in the Y axis, in millimeters per second per second or degrees per second, respectively.
+- The next 4 bytes are a signed integer, representing acceleration/rotation in the Y axis, in millimeters per second per second or millionths of degrees per second, respectively.
-- The last 4 bytes are a signed integer, representing acceleration/rotation in the Z axis, in millimeters per second per second or degrees per second, respectively.
+- The last 4 bytes are a signed integer, representing acceleration/rotation in the Z axis, in millimeters per second per second or millionths of degrees per second, respectively.

 ### Custom Data